• Skip to primary navigation

 We started off the entire program in the best way possible: A taste test.

 After becoming familiar with Italian ingredients, we got to cooking starting with the basics.
-We worked on many different types of stocks, demi-glace, basic sauces, and infused oils (like garlic infused oil and rosemary oil).
+We worked on many different types of stocks, demi-glace, basic sauces, and infused oils (like garlic infused oil, rosemary oil, and Calabrian chili oil).

 These base ingredients became very essential when we started making risotto, pasta sauces, and various pasta dishes.